Unusual Abandoned Places Across America

 Fans of the Li'l Abner comic strip and cartoon may remember Dogpatch as the home of all its colorful country characters.
 By the mid-1980s, however, Dogpatch was no longer a moneymaker — it was sold several times before closing in 1993.
 It was sold again in 2014, to entrepreneur Charles "Bud" Pelsor, though he's now looking for a buyer.
 In 2017, an entertainment company called Heritage USA Inc. began leasing the property from Pelsor, but that arrangement has fallen apart.

-Holy Land USA - Waterbury, CT
+Abandoned Holy Land USA, Waterbury, Connecticut

 Holy Land USA